cupy/cupy/docs/source/user_guide/fft.rst

     Using multiple GPUs to perform FFT is not guaranteed to be more performant.
 The rule of thumb is if the transform fits in 1 GPU, you should avoid using multiple.

-The first kind of support is with the high-level :func`:`~cupy.fft.fft` and :func`:`~cupy.fft.ifft` APIs, which requires the input array to reside on one of the participating GPUs.
+The first kind of support is with the high-level :func:`~cupy.fft.fft` and :func:`~cupy.fft.ifft` APIs, which requires the input array to reside on one of the participating GPUs.
 The multi-GPU calculation is done under the hood, and by the end of the calculation the result again resides on the device where it started.
 Currently only 1D complex-to-complex (C2C) transform is supported; complex-to-real (C2R) or real-to-complex (R2C) transforms (such as :func:`~cupy.fft.rfft` and friends) are not.
-The transform can be batched or not batched (batch size = 1).
+The transform can be either batched (batch size > 1) or not (batch size = 1).

 .. code:: python